ANTIPSEUDOMONAL ACTIVITY OF ARTEMISIA QUETTENSIS ESSENTIAL OIL AND ITS SYNERGY WITH IMIPENEMHTML Full Text

 Despite some information on the antibacterial activity of (EO) in this species 18, 19 and other plants on PA 20, 21, 22, 23 to our knowledge, this is the first report on the antipseudomonal activity of (AQEO) against (PA) using disc diffusion assay.
-The results of 24 study were similar to those of this study which T. vulgaris essential oil exerted synergistic effect with piperacillin, cefepim, meropenem on (PA).
-In fact, the (EO) has been able to double the antibacterial activity of antibiotic, but the current study demonstrated that (EO) in synergistic effect increased the anti-bacterial effect four times.
+The results of 24 study were similar to those of this study, which T. vulgaris essential oil exerted a synergistic effect with piperacillin, cefepim, meropenem on (PA).
+The (EO) has been able to double the antibacterial activity of antibiotic, but the current study demonstrated that (EO) in synergistic effect increased the anti-bacterial effect four times.

-Author Contributions: JFM and ES designed the research.
-ES and MNK carried out the experiment.
+AUTHOR CONTRIBUTIONS: JFM and ES designed the research.
+ES and MNK experimented.
 JFM analyzed the data.
 ES wrote the manuscript with contributions and discussion from all of the co-authors.
-All authors have given approval to the final version of manuscript.
+All authors have approved the final version of manuscript.

 ACKNOWLEDGEMENT: I would like to thank Mr. Soheil Salehi.

 - Boussat S, Demoré B, Lozniewski A, Aissa N and Rabaud C: How to improve the collection and analysis of hospital antibiotic consumption.
 Preliminary results of the Conso Res software experimental implementation.
 Médecine et Maladies Infectieuses 2012; 42: 154-160.
 Doi: 10.1016/j. medmal.2012.02.006